• Campus Operational

 Nancy Rouse

 Nancy Rouse is a retired Texas educator and technology support staff member with 35 years of experience in education.
 Her roles in Texas schools have varied, including teaching, mentoring, instructional specialist/designer, and technology systems management.
 In addition to educating district teachers in current software, she became a subject matter expert on teacher web page development using Lotus Notes.
 She became the District Lotus Notes Administrator and Webmaster.
-During this time, Nancy helped transition to a new email system as the Microsoft Exchange Administrator.
+During this time, Nancy assisted in transitioning to a new email system as the Microsoft Exchange Administrator.
 As Microsoft Lync Administrator, she helped usher in and manage a new phone system for the district.

 Ri Trotter